TheMilkies/Cate/readme.md

 # Cate3 is NOT ready!
 Cate3 is a HUGE rewrite in C99 for compatibility reasons.
 It will have Windows support and less painful platform detection using `if` statements!

-It should be as fast or even faster than the older Cate versions since it'd allocate less memory.
+It should be as fast or even faster than the older Cate versions since it uses C.

 Original Cate by @TheMilkies .